Skip to content ↓

 Student Support

-The Special Educational Needs Coordinator (SENDCO) is Mr T Kemp he can be contacted at sendco@judd.kent.sch.uk
+The Special Educational Needs Coordinator (SENDCO) is Miss B Williamson she can be contacted at sendco@judd.kent.sch.uk

 The below outlines our SEND Information Report for The Judd School.